Kent TV

 KentTV.com was an internet-based broadband television channel providing content to the county of Kent in the United Kingdom.
 It was launched in September 2007 by Kent County Council and was run Independently by Bob Geldof's media company Ten Alps.
 Content was produced in one of four ways, in house, user generated, commissioned and acquired.
 A decision was made in February 2010 to bring an end to what was agreed to be a shocking waste of public money at the end of the pilot period, in March 2010.

 About KentTV

-Source:KentTV

-Kent TV (KentTV.com) was designed to be an internet TV channel for everyone living and working in Kent.
+Kent TV was designed to be an internet TV channel for everyone living and working in Kent.
 Video programmes about local issues, the arts, business, education, health, leisure, local government, tourism and travel were available.
-Kent TV was launched by Kent County Council (Kent.gov.uk) and wa operated by the independent media company, Ten Alps Digital (TenAlpsDigital.com).
+Kent TV was launched by Kent County Council and was operated by the independent media company, Ten Alps Digital.
 Ten Alps Digital is part of Ten Alps – a factual media company that provides and manages content on TV, radio, internet TV, and print.

 Board of Governors

-Source:KentTV

-The Kent TV Board of Governors was responsible for:
+The Kent TV Board of Governors were responsible for: